DNLHC/glance.nvim/README.md

 }
 ```

-Don't open glance when there is one result and it is located in the current buffer, open otherwise
+Don't open glance when there is only one result and it is located in the current buffer, open otherwise

 ```lua
 hooks = {